Here are some simple PCB design guidelines that can help you create better board layouts.

 Your components should all have labels with the name and part value printed on the board.
 This makes it easier to solder the circuit board and to troubleshoot it later on.

 A useful rule-of-thumb is always to label connectors that are to be connected to the outside with descriptive names.
 Add names for each pin on a pin header.

 PCB design guidelines for horizontal and vertical routing

 If you are using a two-layer circuit board, one of the best PCB design guidelines to follow is to route one layer horizontally and the other vertically.

 For more complex boards, the addition of a ground plane can simplify your routing effort.

-Also, 45 degree angles looks more professional, so you should just get into the habit of making 45 degree angles from the start.
+Also, 45-degree angles look more professional, so you should just get into the habit of making 45-degree angles from the start.

 When you have completed your board, you should always print your board on paper and check it for any problems with connectors and such.